 An oil sands project

-Our 100%-owned Narrows Lake asset received regulatory approval in 2012 and is expected to be our third producing oil sands project.
-Located near our Christina Lake project, 150 kilometres southeast of Fort McMurray, Narrows Lake will use the same steam-assisted gravity drainage (SAGD) technology already used at our two other oil sands projects (Christina Lake and Foster Creek).
-SAGD is a process that uses steam to separate oil from sand that’s deep underground so it can be pumped to the surface.
+Our 100%-owned Narrows Lake asset received regulatory approval in 2012 and is expected to become our third major oil sands project.
+Located near our Christina Lake operations, about 150 kilometres southeast of Fort McMurray, Narrows Lake will use the same steam-assisted gravity drainage (SAGD) technology already used at our two other oil sands projects (Christina Lake and Foster Creek).
+SAGD is a process that uses steam to separate oil from sand that's deep underground so it can be pumped to the surface.

-In addition to using SAGD technology, the Narrows Lake project will also employ another technology that will help us reduce our impact on the environment while increasing the amount of oil we’re able to recover.
-It’s expected to be the industry’s first project to use a solvent aided process (SAP) with butane on a commercial scale.
-SAP is a modification of SAGD, which involves adding a solvent to the steam injected into the reservoir by a natural-gas liquid that acts like a solvent, helping to thin the oil and allow it to flow more freely to the producing well.
+In addition to using SAGD technology, we plan to employ a solvent-aided process (SAP) at Narrows Lake on a commercial scale.
+SAP is a modification of SAGD, which involves augmenting the steam injected into the reservoir by a natural-gas liquid that acts like a solvent, helping to thin the oil so that it flows more freely to the producing well.
 The natural-gas liquids we use are already naturally occurring in the reservoir at lower concentrations.
-We believe implementing SAP will allow us to use less steam overall, which means we use less water and we burn less natural gas to create steam, which reduces our greenhouse gas emissions.
+We believe implementing SAP will allow us to use less steam overall, which means we'll use less water and burn less natural gas to create steam, which will mean lower greenhouse gas emissions per barrel.